 Perthes disease is a painful condition of the hip that affects children.
-It is also sometimes called Legg-Calve-Perthes disease, coxa plana, or avascular necrosis of the hip.

 It takes time, but most children recover fully.